Home / Projects / Knowledge in Action grant

 The KIN has developed the Knowledge in Action grant to initiate transformative projects.
 This grant facilitates and finances collaboration between researchers and societal actors in the field of just climate transitions.
 The grant enables action-oriented experiments with a cyclical process of testing, researching and adjusting.

-The first Knowledge in Action programme and the accompanying Call focus on Collective Water Management.
+The first Knowledge-in-Action programme started in 2025 and focuses on Collective Water Management.
 In close collaboration with the HAS Green Academy, the agenda for this was set during the jointly organised KIN Crutzen workshop on 2 July 2025 in Den Bosch.
-The Crutzen workshop is a working method developed by the KIN in which transdisciplinary and co-creative collaboration takes place on an urgent (climate) transition issue.
-A report of the day can be read via the timeline below.
+The Crutzen workshop is a working method developed by KIN in which transdisciplinary and co-creative collaboration takes place on an urgent (climate) transition issue.

 Transition interventions as a research method